tmdict/tmdict/data/content/_page/site/site.ja.md

 Minor update, fixed a bunch of transcription errors in the Japanese text of _Fate/Apocrypha material_ and _Kara no Kyoukai_.

-- Edited transcription errors in Fate/Apocrypha glossary and Kara no Kyoukai glossary (Japanese)
+- Fixed transcription errors in Fate/Apocrypha glossary and Kara no Kyoukai glossary (Japanese)

 **2016-07-30**

 Translation for _Fate/Apocrypha material_, a collaboration project with 譯月漢化小组 and NanoDesu’s Eternal Dreamer, is now available!

 - Added Fate/Apocrypha Encyclopedia (English, Chinese, Japanese)
-- Changed Kara no Kyoukai glossary Chinese entry title to “「 」”
+- Updated Kara no Kyoukai glossary Chinese entry title to “「 」”
 - Fixed an issue with some entries not sorting correctly in Japanese

 **2016-06-11**